 Costs vary depending upon the program you choose.
 If you choose one of our exchange partners (AICAD or International Exchange) you pay tuition to KCAI with your scholarships and loans remaining in place.
 For non-exchange programs, you pay tuition and fees directly to the host school.
 Regardless of the program you choose, please plan for the following expenses:

-- Travel and transportation expenses (passport, visa, airfare, train/bus/cab fare, etc.)
+- Travel and transportation expenses (passport, visa, airfare, public transit, etc.)

 - Books and supplies